Ever wondered who builds the Terrain Parks at Mt Baw Baw? Why certain features get built where they are and how?

 As the snow accumulates so does the park count.
 When a sufficient depth is reached a total of 3 parks will be built.
 Whether you’re going to attempt a boardslide for the first time or throw spins off the biggest hit, riding one plank or two, we have a park for you.
 There’s jibs, slides, jumps, walls and lines for everyone.

-KICKER PARK is located skiers right at mid-point of Summit Run.
-Also accessible via La Descente and features a range of small flat boxes, combo boxes, rails and jibs.
-A park for the entry level rider looking to throw a few board slides and 50-50’s in a fun and progressive environment.
+KICKER PARK is located on Tank Hill.
+Previously a beginners and ski school slope, we have recently transformed this small hill into a terrain park with permanent features for beginners and the like to enjoy.
+Featuring a range of small flat boxes, combo boxes, rails and jibs, Kicker Park is for the entry level rider looking to throw a few board slides and 50-50’s in a fun and progressive environment.
 Suitable for both skiers and boarders.
-During the 2013 snow season, this park has been sponsored by Kicker Snowboards.
-We thank them for their support in helping to maintain our park’s features and also with our weekly Kicker Faceless Feature Comp on mountain.
-Check our their website for a great range of snowboard products!
+This park has been sponsored by Kicker Snowboards.
+We thank them for their support in helping to maintain our park’s features and also with our weekly Kicker Faceless Feature Comp on mountain (Kicker Snowboard pack given away at each comp to the winner!)
+Check our their website for a great range of snowboard products

 PAINTED PARK houses a variety of both medium and large features.
 Running from the top of Summit down to the bottom station of the Painted towline this park offers a long line of hits committing the rider to various rails, jumps, jibs and wall rides in succession.